inchkev/bulletin-webvr/README.md

 ## Bulletin VR

 A WebVR bulletin board for sharing anonymous messages.
 Try it out now at [https://bulletinvr.online](https://bulletinvr.online)!
-This was part of our submission for YHack 2019.
+This was part of our submission for YHack 2019, which won the Best VR/Gaming Hack.
 Checkout our [Devpost project](https://devpost.com/software/bulletin-fq1kaz)!

 ## Inspiration